ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>A brutally honest guide from someone who’s broken enough code to learn the hard way.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
-Core JavaScript Concepts You Must “Solidly” Understand - <a href="https://medium.com/@ahsin.siddique/core-javascript-concepts-you-must-solidly-understand-0b4aa4f65096?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ahsin Siddique`**

-<blockquote>key advanced JavaScript & TypeScript concepts you mentioned — with precise technical understanding and real-world relevance
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-When “Optimized” Is Slower: Why We Stuck with Native JSON for Our 10MB Context Object - <a href="https://smali-kazmi.medium.com/when-optimized-is-slower-why-we-stuck-with-native-json-for-our-10mb-context-object-2d7dd62e6982?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How libuv Actually Schedules Async Tasks: A Visual Breakdown of Node.js’ Event Loop - <a href="https://lakin-mohapatra.medium.com/how-libuv-actually-schedules-async-tasks-a-visual-breakdown-of-node-js-event-loop-64cd852c5fd1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mudaser Ali`**
+✍️ **posted by `Lakin Mohapatra`**

-<blockquote>The Performance Puzzle: Why We Needed a Solution
+<blockquote>If you think Node.js is just single-threaded, you’ve only seen the surface.
+The real magic lives inside libuv — a cross-platform…
 Continue reading on Medium »</blockquote>

 <h3>2.
-The Ultimate Path to Becoming a Full‑Stack Engineer in 2025 - <a href="https://techpreneurr.medium.com/the-ultimate-path-to-becoming-a-full-stack-engineer-in-2025-43f6f6a38e13?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js v24 Performance Benchmarks: Async Local Storage Upgrades - <a href="https://medium.com/@backendbyeli/node-js-v24-performance-benchmarks-async-local-storage-upgrades-6af162f5bebd?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `TechPreneur`**
+✍️ **posted by `Eli - BackEnd Engineer`**

-<blockquote>How to think like a product‑minded engineer, not just a framework jockey — with a practical example and honest benchmarks.
+<blockquote>How Node.js v24’s AsyncLocalStorage improvements deliver faster context tracking and better microservices scalability.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Lesson 75: Mastering the "this" Keyword in JavaScript - <a href="https://medium.com/@yuvaraj.io/lesson-75-mastering-the-this-keyword-in-javascript-0b0ca8fce339?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The difference between exports and module.exports in Node - <a href="https://medium.com/@victorbundi.dev/the-difference-between-exports-and-module-exports-in-node-cb8358d98ebf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yuvaraj S`**
+✍️ **posted by `Victor Bundi`**

-<blockquote>If you’ve ever been puzzled about how this works or changes its behavior depending on where it’s used, you’re not alone.
-Even experienced…
+<blockquote>Coding in Node is always a fun experience, the ability to use JavaScript in a different environment apart from the browser opens up a…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Lesson 74: Understanding Prototypes and Class Inheritance in JavaScript - <a href="https://medium.com/@yuvaraj.io/lesson-74-understanding-prototypes-and-class-inheritance-in-javascript-1a9143cea811?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+We Crashed Our Server Processing 2GB Files.
+Here’s How We Fixed It. - <a href="https://medium.com/@ukosrekar/we-crashed-our-server-processing-2gb-files-heres-how-we-fixed-it-9a932b9ba5db?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yuvaraj S`**

-<blockquote>Hi everyone 👋
- In today’s lesson, we’ll dive deep into one of the most powerful yet often misunderstood parts of JavaScript — Prototypes… Continue reading on Medium »</blockquote>

-<h3>5.
-NALTH.JS The Security‑First Web Framework You Should Be Using - <a href="https://medium.com/@nalikiru/nalth-js-the-security-first-web-framework-you-should-be-using-3d9323d80335?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Robbin`**
+✍️ **posted by `Umang Kosrekar`**

-<blockquote>An opensource security framework for the web.
+<blockquote>Imagine you’re trying to fill a small bucket with water from a fire hose.
+What happens?
+The bucket overflows and everything’s a mess.
 Continue reading on Medium »</blockquote>

+<h3>5. npm Pre and Post Scripts Explained — Automate Before and After Tasks Easily - <a href="https://medium.com/@natarajanck2/npm-pre-and-post-scripts-explained-automate-before-and-after-tasks-easily-ddfe24a47b86?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Natarajan C K`**

+<blockquote>Learn how npm pre and post scripts work to automate tasks before and after your main scripts with simple examples.
+Continue reading on Medium »</blockquote>

 <h3>6.
-Node 22 vs Bun vs Deno: Choose Latency, Not Loyalty - <a href="https://medium.com/@connect.hashblock/node-22-vs-bun-vs-deno-choose-latency-not-loyalty-e96ededbe4cc?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Engaging a Multicultural Audience: Content Tips & Best Practices - <a href="https://medium.com/@anikevgregory351/engaging-a-multicultural-audience-content-tips-best-practices-986515a1e309?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hash Block`**
+✍️ **posted by `Anikevgregory`**

-<blockquote>A practical, benchmark-minded guide to picking the right JavaScript runtime for your workload — based on p95/p99, not vibes.
+<blockquote>Engaging a multicultural audience requires empathy, research, and cultural sensitivity.
+Begin by understanding the values, traditions, and…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Why your README is the first thing a recruiter/interviewer sees - <a href="https://medium.com/@abdooy640/why-your-readme-is-the-first-thing-a-recruiter-interviewer-sees-0edb27353269?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Content Marketing Strategies That Resonate Across Borders - <a href="https://medium.com/@anikevgregory351/content-marketing-strategies-that-resonate-across-borders-8e0a0c1cab53?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mr Senior`**
+✍️ **posted by `Anikevgregory`**

-<blockquote>When you share your code (on GitHub, GitLab, Bitbucket, whatever) the very first file many people click is the README.md (or similar)…
+<blockquote>Effective content marketing across borders requires balancing global consistency with local relevance.
+Start by defining universal brand…
 Continue reading on Medium »</blockquote>

+<h3>8.
+How to Create Inclusive Content Marketing for Diverse Cultures and Regions - <a href="https://medium.com/@anikevgregory351/how-to-create-inclusive-content-marketing-for-diverse-cultures-and-regions-9e5798732018?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Anikevgregory`**

+<blockquote>Creating inclusive content marketing for diverse cultures and regions requires understanding and respecting local values, languages, and…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Launch Your Freelancer Authority Site in Minutes — No Code Needed - <a href="https://medium.com/@mahmoudmr409/launch-your-freelancer-authority-site-in-minutes-no-code-needed-6a7cc72a0d63?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 10 Website Design Mistakes That Drive Customers Away (A Detailed Guide by Hyphen Technologies —… - <a href="https://medium.com/@hyphentechnologiespvt/top-10-website-design-mistakes-that-drive-customers-away-a-detailed-guide-by-hyphen-technologies-86bdada8341d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Web design by mido`**
+✍️ **posted by `HYPHEN - TECHNOLOGIES`**

-<blockquote>Freelancers are drowning in admin work — but they crave trusted guidance on the right tools to stay productive, get paid faster, and scale…
+<blockquote>Top 10 Website Design Mistakes That Drive Customers Away
 Continue reading on Medium »</blockquote>

 <h3>2.
-Hub.0895385726622 , Distributor Risol Mayo Ayam Suwir Sari Rasa Dau – Peluang Untung Tak… - <a href="https://medium.com/@risoll.enakk.id/hub-0895385726622-distributor-risol-mayo-ayam-suwir-sari-rasa-dau-peluang-untung-tak-3d1e30b23ddf?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From APIs to AI Agents: Pros, Cons, and What Developers Need to Know - <a href="https://techscribehub.medium.com/from-apis-to-ai-agents-pros-cons-and-what-developers-need-to-know-21c1e08ad637?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `risol _id`**
+✍️ **posted by `TechScribeHub`**

-<blockquote>Di tengah pesatnya pertumbuhan industri kuliner Indonesia, camilan bukan sekadar pelengkap.
-Ia telah menjadi bagian penting dari kebiasaan…
+<blockquote>The shift from static APIs to dynamic AI agents could redefine how software systems talk, think, and evolve.
+But is it all hype — or the…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Hub : +62 897-9390-848 Jaringan Logistik dan Sinergi Rantai Pasok: Vitalitas Distributor Jengkol… - <a href="https://medium.com/@jengkoliciousciousjengkol/hub-62-897-9390-848-jaringan-logistik-dan-sinergi-rantai-pasok-vitalitas-distributor-jengkol-956bf0b1f955?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+13 Amazon S3 Microstacks — for Cloud Architects, Devs and DevOps - <a href="https://medium.com/@csjcode/13-amazon-s3-microstacks-for-cloud-architects-devs-and-devops-8b1e6d6bc759?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `jengkolicious ciousjengkol`**
+✍️ **posted by `Chris St. John`**

-<blockquote>Hub : +62 897-9390-848 Peran Distributor Jengkol Balado Di Malang adalah aksis mundi dari seluruh ekosistem bisnis jengkol di Malang Raya…
+<blockquote>Easy, full-featured Amazon S3 stacks, microstack tips and “Real-world Scenarios” for each
 Continue reading on Medium »</blockquote>

 <h3>4.
-From Vision to Design: Crafting the Perfect Listing for a Buyer - <a href="https://medium.com/@succes8or/from-vision-to-design-crafting-the-perfect-listing-for-a-buyer-04bf3c5041d8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How To Load Responsive Images From Assets in a Shopify Theme - <a href="https://medium.com/full-stack-engineer/how-to-load-responsive-images-from-assets-in-a-shopify-theme-c35998f95fa5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Connor the Wise`**

+<blockquote>Learn how you can add your own images to a Shopify Theme and prevent them from slowing down your page load.
+Continue reading on Full Stack Wizardry »</blockquote>

+<h3>5.
+The Hidden Architecture of Browser File Uploads: A Deep Dive - <a href="https://medium.com/@colizu2020/the-hidden-architecture-of-browser-file-uploads-a-deep-dive-8d7bf97096c6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maximality Plus`**
+✍️ **posted by `Colin Zhou`**

-<blockquote>When a buyer approached me looking for a premium product listing for their Trilogy brown skincare oil, I knew this was more than just…
+<blockquote>While working on my project LLM-God, which is linked here…
 Continue reading on Medium »</blockquote>

-<h3>5.
-The Subtle Design Mistakes That Make Your Website Feel Outdated - <a href="https://medium.com/@teknitoit/the-subtle-design-mistakes-that-make-your-website-feel-outdated-c6dcaeca2519?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Teknito IT`**

-<blockquote>Have you ever opened a website that technically “works”… but somehow feels off?
- You can’t pinpoint why — the colors are fine, the layout… Continue reading on Medium »</blockquote>

 <h3>6.
+Continue.dev: The AI Coding Assistant That Actually Respects Your Choices - <a href="https://medium.com/@info.booststash/continue-dev-the-ai-coding-assistant-that-actually-respects-your-choices-1960b08e296a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Alex Carter`**

+<blockquote>After three weeks of testing, here’s why this open-source tool is winning against GitHub Copilot and Cursor AI
+Continue reading on Medium »</blockquote>

+<h3>7.
+Galaxy Z Flip 8: A Slimmer Design Driving the Future of Foldables - <a href="https://medium.com/@melojack45/galaxy-z-flip-8-a-slimmer-design-driving-the-future-of-foldables-808229ab0ec6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jack Melo`**

+<blockquote>Samsung is taking a major step in the foldable smartphone market with the Galaxy Z Flip 8, expected to be slimmer and lighter than any…
+Continue reading on Medium »</blockquote>

+<h3>8.
+The HTML DOCTYPE Isn’t Optional — Here’s What It Really Does - <a href="https://medium.com/@oluwatobiss/the-html-doctype-isnt-optional-here-s-what-it-really-does-1fb48a979aaa?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Oluwatobi Sofela`**

+<blockquote>A DOCTYPE declaration informs browsers about a document’s type and version.
+Continue reading on Medium »</blockquote>

-10 Online Traffic Secrets You’ve Never Heard Before - <a href="https://everydaysworld9980.medium.com/10-online-traffic-secrets-youve-never-heard-before-d783d71756d1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>9.
+When Login Fails Quietly: How Wrong HTTP Status Codes Broke Our UI - <a href="https://medium.com/@alvinrikardo6/when-login-fails-quietly-how-wrong-http-status-codes-broke-our-ui-b8cd31e7146c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Alvin Rikardo`**

+<blockquote>In a side project, I took the API, my friend took the UI.
+He messaged me: “Login fails, but I can’t tell why.”
+My Express routes were…
+Continue reading on Medium »</blockquote>

+<h3>10. iPhone 18 Pro Max May Become the Heaviest and Thickest iPhone Ever — Here’s Why It Matters - <a href="https://medium.com/@melojack45/iphone-18-pro-max-may-become-the-heaviest-and-thickest-iphone-ever-heres-why-it-matters-3e7cac77b6b1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Everydaysworld`**
+✍️ **posted by `Jack Melo`**

-<blockquote>Unlock lesser-known strategies top marketers use to attract massive, high-quality traffic — without spending a fortune.
+<blockquote>Apple is turning heads with the leak that its next-generation flagship, the iPhone 18 Pro Max, might weigh in at over 240 grams and be…
 Continue reading on Medium »</blockquote>

 <br/>